 Can you use artificial sweeteners, but no added sugars?

 It’s possible to make flavored formulas without added sugars, but the result isn’t always best.
 That’s because avoiding sugars usually requires 2+ artificial sweeteners.
 Since some parents and caregivers prefer one artificial sweetener, that’s what we stick with.
 Versions made with 2+ artificial sweeteners tend to taste, well, very artificially sweet.
-We find a combination of one artificial sweetener plus some added sugar usually gives more balanced taste.
-If we can make a good-tasting formula without added sugars we do.
+We find a combination of one artificial sweetener plus some added sugar usually gives a more balanced taste.
+If we can make a good-tasting formula without added sugars, we do.
 But if it doesn’t meet our taste standards, we won’t do it!

 Every flavored Neocate formula is backed by extensive taste testing and flavor development.
 We offer several unflavored options for families seeking a hypoallergenic formula without any artificial sweeteners.
 We also have one flavored Neocate formula with no added sugars, Tropical Neocate Junior.